GovReady/continuous-ato-kit/centos7-cak1-baseline/README.md

 The general topic of resolving OpenSCAP issues in any environment, and particularly production, is complex, and should be done in collaboration with your Information System Security Officer (ISSO).
 A deep dive into the topic is out of scope for this demo kit.

-We had these goals:
+We had these goals and motivations:

 * Favor demo-ability over actual hardening -- after all this is a demo, not a production deployment.
 * Have an executive demo that flows quickly and smoothly and simulates a 100% green scan result.
-* Fixing all scan configuration issues due running within a Docker Community Edition container is out of scope.
+* Fixing all scan configuration issues due to running within a Docker Community Edition container is out of scope.

 We took two approaches: